-These are all truly hurtful things to say to anybody never mind a person with Lipedema!
+These are all truly hurtful things to say to anybody and fat shaming should never be tolerated, even by someone in the medical profession!
+There are many reasons someone may be overweight that do not necessarily involve obesity.
+A good example is someone suffering from a medical condition like Lipedema!
 Until you knew you had this adipose fat tissue disease you probably felt pained, ashamed and hated your body for not being the shape you tried so desperately to achieve.
-You may have even turned to extreme and unhealthy eating behaviors, such as bulimia, fad diets, diet pills or eating small bird-like portions, in an effort to try and lose the excess weight.
+You may have even turned to extreme and unhealthy eating behaviors, such as bulimia, fad diets, diet pills or engaged in dangerous caloric restrictive eating, in an effort to try and lose the excess weight.
 What you found is none of the aforementioned methods worked on these areas of fat.

 Peer pressure and social norms are powerful drains for an already emotionally charged Lipedema woman.
 Don’t you think I want to look and feel “normal” like everyone else?
 I want to wear nice clothes, feel sexy, be loved by a partner, go out and be social, have children, and not have to feel the physical and emotional pain of being fat that severely limits what I can do and how I see myself.
 I’ve tried everything and am almost ready to give up and accept my fate in life.

-What if I said you can help improve your body and mind by making some nutritional changes in your life?
-This is something I recently discovered and it is already helping me drop pounds and reshape my disfigured Lipedema body.
-I have already dropped over 25 pounds, which I have NEVER been able to do before!
-I feel better.
-My pain and inflammation levels are down.
-I’m not starving and several other of my comorbidites are improving too!
+What if I said you can help improve your body and mind by making some healthy nutritional changes in your life?
+This is something I recently discovered and it has already helped me significantly reduce inflammation and pain as well as shed some excess weight.
+I have already dropped over 100 pounds, which I have NEVER been able to do before!
+I feel and move better.
+I am not starving and several other of my comorbidites are improving too!

 Let’s look at Lipedema, Inflammation and Keto Way of Eating!